-With funds available in your CoinJar, you can send those funds to any other CoinJar customer or bitcoin address by making a new payment.
+With funds available in your CoinJar, you can send a new payment to any CoinJar member or digital currency address by making a new payment.

 - After signing in to your CoinJar, select 'Payments'.